stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 task tft:init -- -upgrade
 ```

 All of the commands are available through [Task](https://www.stuartellis.name/articles/task-runner/).
-To see a list of the available tasks in a project, enter _task_ in a terminal window:
+To see a list of
+the available tasks in a project, enter _task_ in a terminal window:

 ```shell
 task
 ```

-If you set up [shell completions](https://taskfile.dev/installation/#setup-completions) for Task, you will see you suggestions as you type.
+If you set up [shell completions](https://taskfile.dev/installation/#setup-completions) for Task, you will see you
+suggestions as you type.

 ## How It Works

 This tooling is built as a [Copier](https://copier.readthedocs.io/en/stable/) template.
-Copier enables us to create new projects from the template, add the tooling to any existing project, and synchronize the copies of the tooling in our projects with newer versions as needed.
+Copier enables us to create new
+projects from the template, add the tooling to any existing project, and synchronize the copies of the tooling in our
+projects with newer versions as needed.

 The core is a single [Task](https://www.stuartellis.name/articles/task-runner/) file that Copier adds to projects.
+Task
-Task is a command-line tool that generates and runs _tasks_, shell commands that are defined in a Taskfile.
-Each Taskfile is a YAML document that defines templates for the commands.
-Task uses a versioned and published schema so that we can [validate Taskfiles](https://www.stuartellis.name/articles/task-runner/#checking-taskfiles).
-By design, we can replace Task with any other script or tool that generates the same commands.
+is a command-line tool that generates and runs _tasks_, shell commands that are defined in a Taskfile.
+Each Taskfile is
+a YAML document that defines templates for the commands.
+Task uses a versioned and published schema so that we can
+[validate Taskfiles](https://www.stuartellis.name/articles/task-runner/#checking-taskfiles).
+By design, we can replace
+Task with any other script or tool that generates the same commands.

-The tooling does not use or rely on the [stacks feature of HCP Terraform](https://developer.hashicorp.com/terraform/language/stacks).
-Since the _units_ are standard modules, they can be used with stacks or [any other orchestration](#what-about-dependencies-between-components) that you wish.
+The tooling does not use or rely on the
+[stacks feature of HCP Terraform](https://developer.hashicorp.com/terraform/language/stacks).
+Since the _units_ are
+standard modules, they can be used with stacks or [any other orchestration](#what-about-dependencies-between-components)
+that you wish.

-## Setting Up a Project
+## Setting up a Project

 To create a new project, run Copier.
-I recommend that you use either [uv](https://docs.astral.sh/uv/) or [pipx](https://pipx.pypa.io/) to run Copier, because they will automatically fetch and use Copier without needing to install it.
+I recommend that you use either [uv](https://docs.astral.sh/uv/) or
+[pipx](https://pipx.pypa.io/) to run Copier, because they will automatically fetch and use Copier without needing to
+install it.
 These commands both create a new project:

 ```shell
 uvx copier copy git+https://github.com/stuartellis/tf-tasks my-project